jeffwarnica/rhc-miq-quickstart/README.md

 Maintaining functionality is more important than chasing shiny.

 Longer, more complex, but configurable methods are favoured over multiple drop in replacement implementations.

 # Development Process

+The inspiration and design for this is the CF 4.2 targeted version of CloudForms Essentials, and to get to 1.0, it is anticipated that much code from that will simply be copied from that project, refactored to the class structure of code, and with advanced and complex features dropped.

 To not directly require the now old (4.2) versions of CF_E which I consider useful.
 This implies I'm allowing myself to straight copy some of those files.